ScorpionResponse/pelican_blog/content/pages/about.md

+Title: About Me

 # About Me

 I am a former product manager who writes code.
 I provide consulting services to companies in both subjects and all areas in between.
+I am based in the USA in the EST/EDT timezone.
+I do all of my work remotely.

 ## Product Management